LiliaFramework/Lilia/documentation/docs/libraries/lia.factions.md

 ## Overview

-The factions library (`lia.faction`) provides a comprehensive system for managing player factions, classes, and group hierarchies in the Lilia framework.
-It includes faction registration, class management, whitelist handling, and player grouping functionality.
+The factions library (`lia.faction`) provides a comprehensive system for managing player factions, classes, and group hierarchies in the Lilia framework, serving as the foundation for roleplay server social structures and organizational systems.
+This library handles complex faction management with support for hierarchical organizations, internal ranking systems, and dynamic faction relationships including alliances, rivalries, and neutral standings.
+The system features advanced class management with role-based permissions, skill trees, progression systems, and specialized abilities that define each player's capabilities within their faction.
+It includes sophisticated whitelist handling with application systems, approval workflows, and automated recruitment processes for maintaining faction quality and roleplay standards.
+The library provides comprehensive player grouping functionality with team formation, shared resources, collective objectives, and collaborative gameplay mechanics.
+Additional features include faction-based economy systems, territory control mechanics, diplomatic tools for inter-faction relations, and integration with other framework systems for creating immersive and engaging roleplay experiences that encourage long-term player investment and community building.

 ---